Things to see and do

 Take the minor road that runs east along the northern side of the church next to the abbey.
 This minor road takes you along The Plain of Flowers and you eventually reach a tiny car park by a stream at the farm known as Tyncwm (map reference 771655).
 Put on your walking boots and turn left off the track and climb through the farm (the dogs are loud but harmless).
 After an initial steep scramble through the farm you follow a gentle uphill path that leads to the lake known as Llyn Egnant.
 (This is one of the Teifi lakes and you can clearly see the dam at its southern end.)
 The walk up the valley is beautiful and you can see buzzards (boda) and kites (barcud) along the way.

 Kite feeding centre: Bwlch Nant Yr Arian

-The Mining Museum is also on the A44, one mile east of the kite-feeding centre at Bwlch Nant Yr Arian.
-At this museum you can see specimens of mining machinery and water wheels and you can go on an underground tour to experience the life of a lead miner.
+The Silver Mountain Experience is also on the A44, one mile east of the kite-feeding centre at Bwlch Nant Yr Arian.
+Here you can see tumbling streams, mysterious forests and long abandoned mine workings that 'will take you on a journey through the mists of time'.
+At this attraction you can see specimens of mining machinery and water wheels and you can go on an underground guided tour.
 The tunnels are part of a much larger and deeper mine that once occupied the site.
-Outside you can try your hand at panning for gold.
 The local stream is called the Stream of Gold (Nant yr Aur).

 Devil's Bridge Falls